idansi98/App/README.md

 ### Notes for Usage
 1. In the contact creation screen, the expected server format is "ADDRESS_WITHOUT_HTTP:PORT", e.g., "localhost:25565".
 2. It is advised to open `http://localhost:25565/api/logout` in order to log out of the current user, since the default session duration is quite long.
-3. Since all the opened tabs will be considered the same session, in order to run 2 users simultaneously, one can enter the site using a normal browser tab, and enter    the site again with a different user, using an incognito tab.
-4. It is advised to not use the attachment button since, as of right now it is not functional.

 ### Available API Routes
 - http://localhost:25565/api/logout - GET  (Only in order to hasten the process - for now - even though POST would be more appropriate here)